taylorlaekeman/simple_regex_parser/README.md

 # simple_regex_parser

-A simple parser that can recognize certain RegEx constructs
+The parser can identify matches between strings and RegEx patterns featuring letters, numbers, Kleene stars ('\*'), and wildcards ('.').